stellaOnEstrogen/image-uploader/README.md

 The Website and API will be available at `http://localhost:5017/`.

+## Features

+- Upload images to the server
+- View all images uploaded to the server
+- Share images with a link
+- User authentication

+## Todos

+- [ ] Allow users to delete images
+- [ ] Allow users to edit images
+- [ ] Allow users to search for images
+- [ ] Allow users to upload with [sharex](https://getsharex.com/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.